atoosakeshavarz1365/keshavarz-django-fullcourse/README.md

 # keshavarz-django-fullcourse
 django-fullcourse
-this progect has primary concept about django
+this progect has primary concepts about django